Manhattan Gardens: Development

+Phases

+Architecture

-The architecture of the buildings features a Manhattan-inspired designs, lush green spaces and garden-inspired landscaping in all its buildings, featuring clustered Garden Villas located at the Manhattan Parkview, and sky gardens within the complex.
-Each of the towers feature a variety of upward curved rooftops within each development, seen in towers within the Manhattan Parkway and the Manhattan Parkview, which features a curved glass rooftop designs.
-The Manhattan Heights characterizes a curved rooftop arch with a skylight within the tower's sky gardens, which is similar to Ali Mall's General Romulo Avenue entrance, while the Manhattan Plaza features a wavy rooftop arch, connected with a spire within the tower's topmost floors.
-The development also includes additional parking spaces for both guests, shoppers and residents throughout the complex.
-The Manhattan Gardens also houses dining, retail, and leisure establishments, such as the famed Manhattan Row, located along Gen. Malvar Avenue, between the Manhattan Parkway and the Manhattan Parkview towers.
+The architecture of the buildings features a variety of inspired designs from Manhattan, in New York City, which includes Art Deco inspired architectural designs, which also features a mixture of modern architecture and contemporary architecture styles, and was patterned with lush green spaces and garden-inspired landscaping in all its buildings.
+Similar designs can be found in the clustered Garden Villas featured within the Manhattan Parkview, and sky gardens within the complex.
+The towers also adopted identical architectural designs in the exteriors of the towers.
+Each of the towers feature a variety of curvilinear rooftops patterned with various colors within each development, seen in towers such as the Manhattan Parkview, which features a curved and innovative green glass rooftop design.
+The Manhattan Heights and the Manhattan Parkway characterizes a outward-facing curved rooftop arch, while the rooftop arches within the Manhattan Heights hallmarks a skylight within each of the tower's sky garden areas, which is similar to Ali Mall's General Romulo Avenue entrance, while the Manhattan Plaza features a wavy rooftop arch with minor setbacks that is also connected with a spire within the tower's topmost floors, connecting its design with a wrapped upward-looking facade with two brownish hues and earth-toned colors on the two towers.

+The development also includes a variety of walk paths and elevated walkways connecting each towers to adjacent properties along the complex, which includes direct connections to the New Frontier Theater's second level, and the Gateway Mall through the Manhattan Parkview's transfer pavilion.
+The Manhattan Gardens also additional parking spaces for both guests, shoppers and residents, as well as dining, retail, and leisure establishments on the ground level, such as the famed Manhattan Row, located along Gen. Malvar Avenue, between the Manhattan Parkway and the Manhattan Parkview towers.
 The Manhattan Row also offers al fresco dining and entertainment events.